pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Add a new WBEM connection definition from specified options.

-      Create a new WBEM connection definition in the connections file from the specified options.
+      Create a new WBEM connection definition named NAME in the connections file from the specified options.
 A connection definition with that name must not yet exist.

-      The NAME argument MUST exist.
-It define the server uri and the unique name under which this server connection information will be stored.
-A --server or --mock-server must exist because they define the server.
+      The NAME argument is required.
+One of --server,  --mock-server, or --name option  is required to define the server for the new connection.
 All other properties are optional.

-      Adding a connection does not set the new connection as the current connection.
+      Adding a connection does not set the new connection as the current connection definition.
 Use `connection select` to set a particular stored connection definition as the current connection.

-        pywbemcli --name newsrv connection add --server https://srv1
+        pywbemcli connection add newsvr --server https://srv1

     Options:
+      --input-name INPUT-NAME         If this option exists, it is the name of a persistent connection that will be put into the connections file with the NAME argument.
+                                      All other options will be ignored.
       -m, --mock-server FILE          Use a mock WBEM server that is automatically created in pywbemcli and populated with CIM objects that are defined in the specified